Astros vs. Mariners Player Props Betting Odds

 Rodríguez Stats

-- Rodriguez hopes to build on a six-game hitting streak in this matchup.
-During his last 10 outings he is hitting .326 with three doubles, four walks and six RBI.
+- Rodriguez hopes to build on a seven-game hitting streak in this matchup.
+In his last 10 games he is hitting .289 with four doubles, three walks and seven RBI.

 Rodríguez Recent Games